jurgen-kluft/go-home/docs/HARDWARE.md

 ## Room Presense Sensors

 I have bought 3 `LinknLink eMotion Pro` sensors on `Amazon.nl`, they are Wifi IP based and should be connected to a MQTT broker.

-I will also order 2 presence sensors from `SmartHomeShop`, these also include CO2, VOC, PM, Lux, NOx, and are based on ESPHome, we can write a process that will read the data from the sensors and send it to the MQTT broker.
+We will also build them ourselves using

-They can be exposed to HomeKit (if necessary) through the use of Golang, however we can also just expose switches that indicate presence in a room/area.
+ESP32 devices on WiFi can easily be exposed to HomeKit (if necessary) through the use of Golang, however we can also just expose switches that indicate presence in a room/area.

+Appartment:

+- Kitchen
+- Living Room
+- Bedroom

+Villa:

 - Living Room (1st floor)
 - Living Room (2nd floor)